lustre-labs/lustre/examples/01-basics/01-hello-world/README.md

 # 01-basics/01-hello-world

-This example demonstrates the fundamental concepts of the Lustre framework.
+This example demonstrates Lustre's fundamental update loop.

 ## The Model-View-Update architecture

-Lustre follows a Model-View-Update (MVU), which consists of three core parts:
+Lustre follows a Model-View-Update (MVU) architecture, which consists of three core
+parts:

 1. A **Model** type: this is the single source of truth for your application's state.